 The setting constitutes that race and culture are independent of each other.
 Members of the same race do not automatically agree, and there is no such thing as a dwarven country, or elven language.
 In other words, the idea of multi-ethnic cultures is taken to a whole new level on Kitas.

 A fantastic world

 Genius Loci is a latin term that means "spirit of place".
 Kitas is filled with all manner of spirits, making it a very magical world.
 Nature spirits are caring, curious, and self-sufficient; the spirits of the dead are grief-stricken, violent, and vengeful; spirits known as “echoes” are leftover images of people who may not even be dead; and the most feared of all, the titular spirits of place - the genius loci - themselves, are incredibly powerful entities that can come into existence anywhere, seemingly at random, pushing its destructive will on everything and everyone within its domain.

-The continents of Kitas are each dominated by one of the elements of water, earth and air, fire, and life, strongly influencing their landscapes.
+In addition to the setting’s numerous spirits, the very continents of Kitas are infused with magic: each is dominated by the elements of either water, earth and air, fire, or life, strongly influencing their landscapes.